akeneo/pim-docs/cookbook/product/update-product.rst

 Use the PropertyRemoverInterface
 --------------------------------

-The property remover allows to remove an item from a single property (doctrine field data or attribute data) which contain a collection.
+The property remover allows to remove an item from a single property (doctrine field data or attribute data) which contains a collection.

-This one is only available for properties that contains many items (as categories, options, prices).
+This one is only available for properties that contains several items (as categories, options, prices).

-The property remover keep the existing items and remove only the provided items.
+The property remover keeps the existing items and remove only the provided items.

 .. code-block:: php